LambdaHack/LambdaHack/README.md

 -------------------

-For more information, visit the wiki at https://github.com/Mikolaj/Allure/wiki and see the files PLAYING.markdown, CREDITS and LICENSE.
+For more information, visit the wiki at https://github.com/Mikolaj/Allure/wiki and see the files PLAYING.md, CREDITS and LICENSE.

 Have fun!